Board Bios

 Craig Wolgamott is a CPA and CMA with over twenty-five years of accounting experience.
 He has served in Controllership and CFO roles for small businesses and large financial institutions.
 He has also worked closely with not-for-profit associations helping them navigate the various financial reporting requirements.

-In addition to the CPA and CMA credentials, Craig holds a Bachelor’s degree in Business Administration from University of California, Riverside and a Graduate Certificate in Finance from Golden Gate University.
+In addition to the CPA and CMA credentials, Craig holds a bachelor’s degree in Business Administration from University of California, Riverside, and a Graduate Certificate in Finance from Golden Gate University.

 Craig is a Certified Public Accountant.